|

 When you think of the color red, the synonym

-scarlet may come to mind.
+"scarlet" may come to mind.
 But in Clayton County, Georgia, that word is

-spelled Scarlett and it conjures up images of a bygone era and a sassy,
+spelled "Scarlett" and it conjures up images of a bygone era and a sassy,

-smack-in-your-face Scarlett OHara.
+smack-in-your-face Scarlett O'Hara.

 We were fortunate to meet the embodiment of